RoxanaVoss/Assignment4/README.md

 The linguistic complexity of a sequence is defined as the proportion of kmers that are observed compared to the total number that are theoretically possible.

 ## Content
-- Python file
+- Python File
 - Python Testfile
-- Fastefile
+- Fastafile

 ## Running tests
 Save the file on your computer.